adrn/gala/docs/potential/index.rst

 mass, time, and angle units.
 A few common unit systems are built in to the package (e.g., ``galactic``, ``solarsystem``, ``dimensionless``).

-All of the built-in potential objects have defined methods to evaluate the value of the potential energy and the gradient/acceleration at a given position(s).
+All of the built-in potential objects have defined methods to evaluate the potential energy and the gradient/acceleration at a given position(s).
 For example, here we will create a potential object for a 2D point mass located at the origin with unit mass::